-As of June 30, 2006, we had hedges for approximately 85% of our expected production from currently producing wells from October 2006 through December 2009.
+As of September 30, 2006, we had hedges for approximately 79% of our expected production from currently producing wells from October 2006 through December 2009.
 Previously, hedges for natural gas production by CCG and its subsidiaries were generally held by CCG and maintained on CCG's books on a portfolio basis.
 However, we expect our hedging policy will be to hedge approximately 80% of our total forecasted proved developed production from currently producing wells for a five-year period.
-These hedges are required by our lender under the terms of our reserve-based credit facility.
-However, our management may modify the hedging percentages and strategies as it deems appropriate for market conditions and our business strategy.
+Our management, however, may modify the hedging percentages and strategies as it deems appropriate for market conditions and our business strategy.
 For accounting purposes, these hedges are being treated as cash flow hedges.